ajfriend/cyscs/readme.md

 - good article: <https://hynek.me/articles/sharing-your-labor-of-love-pypi-quick-and-dirty/>
     - i like how he tests sdists with pip inside a virtualenv: `pip install dist/attrs-15.1.0.tar.gz`
     - also good code on testing from pypi test server
+- move test into package folder hopefully lets us run `py.test scs` after installing
+- not sure why it isn't finding extension modules...
+- when i run setup.py with pyhton or pip and use cython, see where it puts everything in the virtualenv. see if the tests are there. what other files. see if i can run tests. make sure that a 'github' install will work for people